Learn from My Story & Avoid These Mistakes When Dealing with Bed Bugs

 First, I panicked and threw out many things that needed to be replaced later.
 For instance, because I didn’t have the time to bed-shop, I bought a $90 cot to sleep on temporarily.
 Of course, I bought a new bed eventually, which ran me another $600.

 Secondly, there was the laundry.
 Every cloth possession my roommate or I owned needed to be laundered.
 Running clothes through the dryer on high temperature kills bed bugs (estimates vary on the time required for this, but NYC’s official guide says 20 minutes).
 Everything I washed got taken straight from the dryer and put into plastic trash bags ($10-$20 a box) until I could fold them and put them into freezer bags ($5-$15 a box).
 This was to keep clean laundry from getting reinfested.
 What couldn’t be washed needed to be dry cleaned (definitely call ahead if you are bringing bed bug-infested clothes to your dry cleaner).

 Thirdly, I bought various DYI supplies for supplementing the work of exterminators, such as caulk and isopropyl alcohol.
 Despite not having to pay for the actual extermination costs, I estimate that getting rid of bed bugs and keeping them away cost around fifteen hundred dollars.
 Of course, if you don’t throw away your furniture out of panic and you already own proper prevention equipment (such as mattress covers) your costs will be less.

-Mistake #6: I used a treatment best left to the professionals.
+Mistake #6: I tried using treatments best left to the professionals.

 There is a product used in bed bug treatments called diatomaceous earth, which is a powder that forms during the fossilization of microscopic creatures called diatoms.